nexys-system/boilerplate_vite/README.md

 ### Best Practices

-When deployed via the container the website gets a perfect score with lighthouse
+When deployed via the container the website gets a perfect score with [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/)

 ![Lightouse screenshot made on Aug 11 with a docker deployment, v0.0.21](./lightouse-screenshot.png)